-

 Goldman Room E409, Encina Hall, 616 Jane Stanford Way

-Please register for the event to receive email updates and add it to your calendar.
+Please register for the event to receive email reminders and add it to your calendar.
+Lunch will be provided.

 About the Speaker